Rainbow-Dreamer/musicpy_docs/docs/Basic syntax of chord type.md

 All arguments inside the brackets can have spaces between them, except for the left bracket after the note name, which must be immediately after the note name.
 Note length and volume can be integers, decimals or fractions.
 I also added a syntactic sugar here, if you want to input notes like 2nd, 4th, 8th, 16th, etc. then you can write `.n` for nth note, which is the equivalent of 1/n note length.
-If it's a note length like 3/4, then you can just write 3/4, because the toNote function supports fractional representation.
+If it's a note length like 3/4, then you can just write 3/4, because the to_note function supports fractional representation.
 For example, now we want a D5 quarter note with no volume setting (the default is 100), so we can write

 ```python